 Bluebottle jellyfish – a stingy creature

-Despite their small size of about 10 cm/ 4”, bluebottle jellyfish have tentacles that can stretch up to 3 meters (9 feet) long.
+Despite their small size of about 10 cm/ 4”, bluebottle jellyfish have tentacles stretching up to 3 meters (9 feet) long.
 These tentacles are equipped with stinging cells that contain barbs and neurotoxic venom.
 When the jellyfish drifts downwind, its tentacles float beneath it.
 They wait to come into contact with prey such as small fish, squid, small crustaceans, or larger surface plankton.
 Once prey is touched, it is immobilized by the venom.
-The jellyfish then uses contracting muscles to lift the tentacle and transport the prey to the digestive polyps located below its floating body.
+The jellyfish then uses contracting muscles to lift the tentacle and transport the prey to the digestive polyps below its floating body.

 The best way to prevent stings is to avoid entering the water when bluebottle jellyfish are present on the beach and to avoid touching any stranded bluebottle tentacles.

-Removing bluebottle sting cells
+Removing bluebottle jellyfish stinging cells

 Possibilities to reduce pain induced by the venom